somotto/ascii-art-web-export-file/README.md

-# ASCII-ART-WEB-STYLIZE
+# ASCII-ART-WEB-DOCKERIZE
-* Ascii-art-web-stylize is a project version of ascii-art-web only that it consists of making the site; more appealing, interactive and intuitive.
+* Ascii-art-web-dockerize is a project version of ascii-art-web only that it's contained in a docker file.

 ## Features
 * It should be user friendly.